MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

    1. Select the **Attributes** tab.
    1. Data entity: Choose the entity that includes the attribute you want to measure.
    1. Data attribute: Choose the attribute you want to use in the aggregation function to calculate the measure.
 You can only select one attribute at a time.
-   1. You can also select a data attribute from an existing measure by selecting the **Measures** tab.
-Or, you can search for an entity or measure name.
+   1. You can also select a data attribute from an existing measure by selecting the **Measures** tab, or you can search for an entity or measure name.
    1. Select **Add** to add the selected attribute to the measure.

    :::image type="content" source="media/measure-attribute-selection.png" alt-text="Select an attribute to use in calculations.":::